STEP 1: AGREE TO PROGRAM CRITERIARead the information below to make sure your project will meet the minimum criteria of the program.

-- Chapters must engage a youth group in the establishment of a pollinator habitat project (i.e. classrooms, 4H, Boy Scouts, Girl Scouts, FFA, etc.).
+- Chapters must engage a youth or community group in the establishment of a pollinator habitat project (i.e. classrooms, 4H, Boy Scouts, Girl Scouts, FFA, Garden Club etc.).

 - Pollinator projects must meet Pheasants Forever and Quail Forever's Pollinator Habitat Standard.

-- Pollinator projects must be a minimum of 1/2 acre in size
+- Pollinator projects recommended of 1/2 acre in size

-- Pollinator seed mix must include a minimum of 20 species (includes grass a forb species) It is recommended to have 40 species.
+- Pollinator seed mix is recommended to have 30-40 species (includes grass a forb species)

 - A minimum of 50% of the seed mix must be comprised of wildflowers

-- Seed mix must include at least one species of milkweed
+- Seed mix must include at least one - two species of milkweed

 - Seed mix must include at least 3 species in each bloom period